Traumatic Life Events

 Another self-report measure that assesses lifetime exposure to traumatic events is the 13-item Stressful Life Events Screening Questionnaire (SLESQ; Goodman, Corcoran, Turner, Yuan, & Green, 1998).
 It assesses life-threatening accidents, physical and sexual abuse, and witness to another person being killed or assaulted.
 Respondents indicate whether the event happened, their age at the time of the event, and other questions about the event (e.g., duration).
 It is recommended for research and general screening purposes in non-clinical samples.
 More information and the scale itself are available here.

 Other common trauma exposure measures are also listed and described here.

 Of note, these measures assess both stress exposure as well as subjective responses.
+One example of scale that measures subjective distress caused by traumatic events is the Impact of Events Scale, which can be found here.
 At this point, it is not clear how important subjective response is, but they may be more accurate and meaningful for recent events than assessing perceptions from events from years earlier.

 Authors and Reviewers:

 This summary was prepared by Drs.
 Stefanie Mayer and Alexandra Crosswell.
 If you have any comments on these measures, email Stefanie.Mayer@ucsf.edu.
 Version date: March 1, 2018.

 Barnes, L. L., Wilson, R. S., Everson-Rose, S. A., Hayward, M. D., Evans, D. A., & Leon, C. F. M. de.
 (2012).
 Effects of early-life adversity on cognitive decline in older African Americans and whites.
 Neurology, 79(24), 2321–2327.